 After you've completed the online application and prepared your documents, you and your Admission Advisor will need to arrange an interview.
 They will be happy to help answer any questions you have along the way.

 Upon receipt of your acceptance letter, you will need to submit your Enrollment Confirmation and your $500 deposit.
 Tuition is due before the first semester deadline.
 All tuition for each subsequent semester attended must be paid in full during that semester's registration.

 International students will be required to take placement examinations to assess the competency level of each subject.
 You will be required to maintain good academic standing at all times.
 Placement tests may be waived, see your advisor for more details.

-Consult the Admissions Department or Designated School Official for additional information or questions regarding the application process.
+Consult the Admissions Department for additional information or questions regarding the application process.